 - If you are using your computer, put googly craft eyes on either side of your video recorder to keep eye contact with your audience.
 As a viewer, watching a speaker looking all over is distracting.

 159. Host A Live WorkshopWrite an actionable post about the topic you will cover.
 Don't cover everything in the workshop, but share something that will make them want to sign up for the course.
 Having a downloadable piece of content also helps viewers sign up.
 What to keep in mind:

 - What kind of workshop do you want to host?
 In-person?
 Online?
 A Meetup?

 - Brainstorm the different topics that you'd like to cover.
 You can even use a post you've already written — take the key points and cover actionable tips about them.

 - Write your notes like an outline.
 Keep your sentences short so it's easier to focus when you look down at your notes.

 - Talk slowly enough for people to understand you.

-You could also call it a cheat sheet.
-Fill it with tips and tricks of the trade that'll help your audience ace the test.
+161. Create A Quick Reference GuideAKA a cheat sheet.
+Fill it with tips and tricks that'll help your audience be successful.

 - Make a recipe for success in your niche.

 - Share a recipe with pictures of the food, and relate it to something in your career or niche.